 Which include Office 2013, Exchange Server 2013, Lync Server 2013, SharePoint Server 2013, Project 2013 and Visio 2013 all via Microsoft’s Volume Licensing.

-As you would expect the new Office 2013 suite of software has been designed to work hand-in-hand with Microsoft’s new Windows 8 operating system which launched at the end of October 2012, supporting touch, stylus, mouse or keyboard input.
+As you would expect, the new Office 2013 suite of software has been designed to work hand-in-hand with Microsoft’s new Windows 8 operating system, which launched at the end of October 2012.
+This integration ensures that Office 2013 supports touch, stylus, mouse, or keyboard input, making it versatile for various types of devices, including tablets, laptops, and desktops.
+The touch-friendly interface is particularly beneficial for users who are on the go and prefer using tablets or touch-enabled laptops.

 “The new Office provides security features without compromise, includes data loss prevention, compliance management, built-in malware protection, and flexible deployment options across on-premises and in the cloud.
 The new Office is in the cloud.
 Coupled with new cloud services available next year, the new Office will save your documents to SkyDrive by default, and your personalized settings, templates and documents will travel with you.”

 Microsoft also announced that the availability of the new Office 2013 suite will be through retail and online stores during the first quarter of 2013, for consumers.
+This staggered release allows businesses to get a head start on integrating the new software into their operations before it becomes available to the general public.
 For more information jump over to the Microsoft Office 2013 press release.

 Source: Microsoft